EugeneFrancisco/Generating-Generators/README.md

-# Number-Theory-Playground
+# Generating Generators

-## Finding the order of elements in $\mathbb{F}_p[x]/f$

-In general, finding the order of elements is a hard problem since it requires just guessing a checking.
-This is a calculator to do the multiplication of residual classin the quotient ring.
+Finding the order of elements in finite fields is hard.
+It generally requires just guessing and checking.
+Here is a calculator to find them for you.